 Also, when an animal was killed for food for the family, it was usually an older animal that could no longer bear young, give milk, or support the herd and family in other ways, so the meat was often not the best quality.
 In contrast, the meat from sacrifices offered to God was choice meat, because God required young and unblemished animals to be sacrificed to Him.
 This ungodly woman was using the good, fresh meat that she had at home as extra leverage to get the man into her house.

-“came out to meet you.”
+“came out to ... diligently seek your face.”
 The woman is a liar.
-She flatters him, when in actuality she would have willingly been with any young man.
+She flatters this particular young man, when in actuality she would have willingly been with any young man.
 She is rebellious and does not stay at home, but waits outside for people she can deceive into participating in her sin (Prov.
 7:11-12).
 Sin weaves a web in people’s lives with many interconnecting strands.
-Sexual sin is life dominating—the sinner must constantly plan how to have the illicit sex and not get caught, and weave a web of lies to cover his or her sin.
+Sexual sin is life-dominating—the sinner must constantly plan how to have the illicit sex and not get caught, and weave a web of lies to cover his or her sin.
 This adulteress thinks nothing of lying to the young man, lying is part of the sin of adultery.

-“presence.”
-The Hebrew is “face,” here meaning the person himself.(top)
+“face.”
+The Hebrew is “face,” here meaning the person himself, particularly in a close or even intimate relationship.(top)

 “embroidered fabrics.”
 The meaning of the Hebrew is debated, something that is reflected in the translations.
 For example, “striped cloths” (ASV); “colored linen” (HCSB; ESV); “richly colored fabric” (NET); “embroidered stuff” (NJB); and “dark-hued stuff” (Rotherham).
 What is not debated is that the adulteress had gone out of her way to make her bed alluring.
 There is a lesson here for married couples: people never lose their desire for romance, pleasure, and special treatment.
 If an adulteress can make her bed special to lure in victims, married couples can do it to keep the marriage fresh and fun.(top)